Mike Peters (musician): 1990s

 In 1991 the Alarm broke up after Peters left the band on stage at the Brixton Academy.

-MPO (Mike Peters Organisation) was formed in 1992 as Peters used the internet to communicate with his fan] base.
+MPO (Mike Peters Organisation) was formed in 1992 as Peters used the internet to communicate with his fan base.

 The original members of the Alarm have only reunited once.
 This was for the VH1 series Bands Reunited on 28 October 2003.

 Two singles were released in 1994.
 "Back into the System", which also included a Welsh release of the single.
 This was followed by "It Just Don't Get Any Better Than This".
 Peters teamed up with the Poets for both records.
 The single also included a first release of the track "White Noise" which Peters re-recorded for the album Rise.
 The American release also included a re-mix.

 It would be a further year before Peters released his first solo album venture Breathe.
-Being a UK-only release, the CD version of the album did not contain Peters' first two solo singles.
+The CD version of the album did not contain Peters' first two solo singles.
 An acoustic-only version of the same album was also released.
 By now, Peters had retreated into the internet and had his own website, where most of his future releases would be sold.

 After having been diagnosed with cancer in 1995, Peters released his second solo venture Feel Free.
 The album included a take on Grandmaster Flash's influential old-school hip-hop track "The Message".
 The American release of Feel Free also included a special hidden track called "Gone Elvis".

 In 1998, Rise was released, to a wider audience this time.
 Rise was a change of musical direction for Peters.
 "White Noise Part II" found Peters experimenting with studio sound manipulation and drum machines, whereas "My Calling" featured Peters' signature acoustic/electric roots-rock sound.
 The album also featured the song "In Circles", which Peters co-wrote with Cult guitarist Billy Duffy.

 Peters followed up the release of Rise by touring the U.S. under "The Interactive Acoustic Works U.S. Tour", which started in Boston on 10 October 1998.
 That year also saw the release of the album Live (From a Broadcast).
 This set included a version of the Alarm's best known song, "68 Guns", which reinstated an extra verse that the band had trimmed out early in the writing process.

 In 1999 Peters again worked with Billy Duffy, forming a band called Coloursound with Duffy, Duffy's former Cult bandmate Scott Garret, and Craig Adams (formerly of the Mission).
 They recorded one eponymous studio album.

 From 1993 onwards, Peters held an annual weekend event called "The Gathering" at Llandudno.
 It was attended by various guest musicians, including former Alarm band members.